fmacrae/Roland_Robot/README.md

 - for Whiskers to work you have to connect two bump sensors like this guy made http://www.instructables.com/id/Cheap%2C-Durable%2C-Very-Effective-Robot-Bump-Sensor/#ampshare=http://www.instructables.com/id/Cheap%252C-Durable%252C-Very-Effective-Robot-Bump-Sensor/ and connect via a safe circuit from your 3.3V outputs like this guy shows.  http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/robot/buttons_and_switches/ Do not miss out the resistors or you may fry your pi.
 Order the stuff well ahead of time, that way you can use the cheaper and slower vendors.
 Adafruit is hard to get in the UK quickly at a reasonable price but you can find it.

-To get started, you should be able to make the robot work without the arm, sonar and servo hat.
+To get started, you should be able to make the robot work without the arm, whiskers, sonar and servo hat.

 ## Programs